herbdool/akismet/README.md

    is extensively documented in akismet.api.php in this directory.

    To protect a custom form, you need to integrate with the Akismet module API.
-   If you have a completely custom form (not even using Drupal's Form API), see the Akismet developer documentation:
+   If you have a completely custom form (not even using Backdrop's Form API), see the Akismet developer documentation:

    - https://akismet.com/development/api/